Bernstein-Kouchnirenko-Khovanskii with a symmetry: Geometry of symmetric curves: rules and exceptions

 One can easily see that the proper part of the curve $f=g=0$ is given by the equations $f_+(x)-f_-(I(x))=f(x)=0$, supported at $A_+\cup I(A_-)\subset L$ and $A_0$ respectively.
 The convex hull of the first support set is a segment of the form $\{a',a'+m',a'+2m',\ldots,a'+d'm'\}$ for some integer $d'\geq 1$, so, for generic $f\in\C^A$, the first equation $f_+(x)=f_-(I(x))$ defines $d'$ shifted copies $T_j$ of the two-dimensional subtorus $m'=1$.
 In each of these shifted subtori, the second equation $f=0$ defines a generic plane curve supported at $A/m'$.
 The geometry of such curves is governed by the BKK toolkit: in particular, they are smooth and irreducible, because $A/m'$ is not contained in a line.
 The proper part of the curve $f=g=0$ is the (disjoint) union of these curves. \end{exa}

-\begin{defin} If $A$ is of one of the types D, E, C1, C2, I1 or I2, then it is called {\it exceptional}, as well as the symmetric curve $f=g=0$ defined by a generic polynomial $f\in\C^A$ supported at such $A$. \end{defin}
+\begin{defin} If $A$ can be shifted to one of the types D, E, C1, C2, I1 or I2, then it is called {\it exceptional},and so is the symmetric curve $f=g=0$ defined by a generic polynomial $f\in\C^A$ supported at such $A$. \end{defin}

-\begin{theor} Unless $A$ is exceptional, the proper part of the curve $f=g=0$ for generic $f\in\C^A$ is (1) irreducible, and (2) does not belong to a proper subtorus of $T$. \end{theor} See Section \ref{ssproofs1} for the proof of part (2) and Section \ref{sirredproof} for part (1).
-An explicit sufficient genericity condition for this theorem will be presented in Section \ref{ssinondeg}, see Theorem \ref{thideg}.
-It will be proved separately (and moreover its proof will use Theorem \ref{thintroirr}).
+\begin{theor} Unless $A$ is exceptional, the proper part of the curve $f=g=0$ for generic $f\in\C^A$ is (1) irreducible, and (2) does not belong to a proper subtorus of $T$.